(Published in GralsWelt 65/2011)

 We live in a time when hardly any state can risk a major war.
 The destruction to be feared by modern weapons of mass destruction would be so catastrophic that in the end it should hardly make a difference whether one has formally won or lost this war.

-Instead, there are more and more “asymmetrical wars” that are more like acts of terrorism or a popular uprising than a classic war.
-Therefore, the rivalries of the great states are carried out today in the field of business.
-So also the “fight for the world market” between East and West.
+Instead, there are more and more "asymmetric wars," which are more similar to terrorist actions or a popular uprising than to a classic war.
+As a result, the rivalries between the major states are now being fought out particularly in the field of economics.
+So is the "struggle for the world market" between East and West.

 “In autumn 2004, local Chinese shops were looted for the first time in the EU in the Spanish city of Elche: on September 16, an angry crowd stormed Chinese shoe shops, threw the goods on the streets and set them on fire.
 You have to know that Elche was known for decades as the center of Spanish shoe production.
 In the meantime, however, the manufacturers have largely relocated them to cheap China, from where not only the cheap shoes came from, but also the most agile Chinese retailers there are: residents of the east Chinese city of Wenzhou, known throughout China as the Wenzhou people and for her business instinct notorious.
 So they themselves brought the products from the production that was modernized via the Elche outsourcing at home.
 Why should one leave this business to the Spaniards?